-9.1 Client-to-Client TLS
+9.1.
+Client-to-Client TLS

-One of the most common password-based user authentication mechanisms is the use of username/passwords through the TLS (or known as SSL) protocol [20].
-This method has been widely used in online applications, such as web-based emails, online booking and Internet banking, for mutual authentication and key establishment between a user and a server.
+One of the most common password-based user authentication mechanisms is the use of username/passwords through the TLS (also known as SSL) protocol [Dierks and Rescorla 2008].
+This method has been widely used in online applications, such as Webbased emails, online booking, and Internet banking, for mutual authentication and key establishment between a user and a server.
 However, this approach is restricted to only the two-party client-server setting.
 Using our compositional approach, we envisage that a client-to-client TLS (C2C-TLS) protocol in the four-party setting can be constructed in a natural way by using the following building blocks: